-CHUCK THOMPSON is the author of the widely reviewed political screed Better Off Without ’Em: A Northern Manifesto for Southern Secession, acclaimed comic travel memoirs Smile When You’re Lying and To Hellholes and Back and a two-volume World War II survey (The 25 Best World War II Sites: Pacific Theater and The 25 Essential World War II Sites: European Theater), regarded as the most comprehensive catalogue of World War II sites in existence.
+CHUCK THOMPSON is the author of the widely reviewed political screed Better Off Without ’Em: A Northern Manifesto for Southern Secession, acclaimed comic travel memoirs Smile When You’re Lying and To Hellholes and Back, and a two-volume World War II survey (The 25 Best World War II Sites: Pacific Theater and The 25 Essential World War II Sites: European Theater), regarded as the most comprehensive catalog of World War II sites in existence.
 His most recent book, The Status Revolution: The Improbable Story of How the Lowbrow Became the Highbrow, was published in January 2023 by Simon & Schuster.

 He’s currently the editor of the nonprofit environmental news website Columbia Insight.
-Previously, he spent seven years with CNN, as executive producer of CNN Travel and editorial director of CNNGo.com.
-He’s also been an editor with WikiTribune, deputy editor of Men’s Journal, features editor for Maxim, editor in chief of Travelocity and Mariner magazines and senior editor of American Way.
+Previously, he spent seven years with CNN as executive producer of CNN Travel and editorial director of CNNGo.com.
+He’s also been an editor with WikiTribune, deputy editor of Men’s Journal, features editor for Maxim and editor in chief of Travelocity magazine.

-Thompson’s writing has appeared in numerous publications and websites including New Republic, Politico, Outside, Outdoor Life, Gen/Medium, Forge/Medium, Men’s Journal, Atlantic Monthly, Salon, National Geographic Adventure, Esquire, Hustler, Publishers Weekly, Reader’s Digest, Cowboys & Indians and the Los Angeles Times.
+Thompson’s writing has appeared in numerous publications and websites including The New Republic, Politico, Outside, Outdoor Life, Gen/Medium, Forge/Medium, Men’s Journal, Atlantic Monthly, Salon, National Geographic Adventure, Esquire, Popular Mechanics, Men’s Health, Publishers Weekly, Reader’s Digest, Cowboys & Indians and the Los Angeles Times.